On Dit: History

-In March 1991, University student Maria O'Brien wrote a controversial piece in On Dit about the misogyny she experienced during her two years at St Mark's College, one of the residential colleges at the University of Adelaide.
+In March 1991, university student Maria O'Brien wrote a controversial piece in On Dit about the misogyny she experienced during her two years at St Mark's College, one of the residential colleges at the University of Adelaide.
 That same year, a 21-year-old female student at the college was assaulted and murdered by one of the male students.

 In 2006, Edition 10 (Sexuality) of On Dit was stolen.
 It contained an article by 'Pandora' which gave a view on the upcoming Adelaide University Union elections that was largely favourable to some candidates while disdainful towards others (in one instance likening the then Adelaide University Union President to The Lord of the Rings character Gollum, and labelling him a 'neo-fascist').
 Several editions survived.
 The one held by the Barr Smith Library is available to read online.
 2006 was the first year in its long history that two women edited the newspaper.

+On October 14th, 2024, the YouX Election Tribunal published a decision voiding the results of the election for On Dit Magazine Editor.
+The team consisting of candidates Adrian Niculescu, Jennifer Tran, Harish Thilagan, and Raktim Argha were declared not elected due to multiple infractions of campaign rules, primarily the distribution of unauthorized campaign materials, and support from unauthorized campaigners.
+This follows disqualifications of various ‘Progress’ candidates (a student political faction of which Adrian, Jennifer, Harish, and Raktim were members of) in the general elections for the YouX Board and SRC.
+The Election Tribunal has ordered a re-election for the position/s of On Dit Magazine Editor.

 Format

 For many years the paper was printed in a tabloid format on standard newsprint.
 This was changed to a magazine (half-tabloid newsprint) format early in 2006 to help the paper cope with financial uncertainty brought about by Voluntary Student Unionism (VSU).
 The other change caused by VSU was the paper going from a weekly to fortnightly publication, making Honi Soit the only weekly student publication in Australia.

 Some issues of On Dit conform to a certain theme, reflected in the graphical style, and occasionally in the articles within it.
 One such yearly edition is entitled Elle Dit, written primarily or exclusively by women once a year.
-In more recent years the paper has better resembled other free street press, though with more artistic (or at any rate abstract) covers, usually eschewing headlines, and a focus more broadly on commentary, politics and pop culture than on the popular music common to the format.On Dit is usually distributed outside the university in similar locations to other street press publications.
+In more recent years the paper has better resembled other free street press, though with more artistic (or at any rate abstract) covers, usually eschewing headlines, and a focus more broadly on commentary, politics and pop culture than on the popular music common to the format.

+On Dit is usually distributed outside the university in similar locations to other street press publications.